 What is FRAMENET?

 Frames in Production: Actors, Networks, Diffusion (FRAMENET).
-A collaborative research network across research institutions in Germany, Canada and the UK, funded by the Open Research Area (DFG, SSHRC, ESRC).
+A collaborative research network across research institutions in Germany, Canada and the UK, funded by the Open Research Area (DFG, SSHRC, ESRC, with an overall budget of £1 million).

 Political actors do not present issues objectively.
 They emphasize and de-emphasize certain elements that influence the way the audience thinks about a particular issue, a framing effect.